-1. Dwarf shrub heath
+- 1. Dwarf shrub heath

 - 2. Snow patch

 - 3. Herb slope

 - 4. Fen

 - 5. Copse

 - 6. Deschampsia Juncus community

 - 7. Salt marsh

 Figure 3.
 The NERO line.
 The dots show the positions of the pegs and the colour indicate the vegetation zone northeast of the peg.
 Numbering of the pegs starts in the south-western corner.
-The break in the black line to the north-east marks a steep slope that was not analysed by Raunkjær analyses.
-The short line represents a salt marsh at the coastal zone.
-The black square indicates the position of the characteristic, but rare, plant community dominated by Deschampsia flexuosa and Juncus trifidus, which is found on south facing, dry slopes.
+The blue dot indicates the position of the characteristic, but rare, plant community dominated by Deschampsia flexuosa and Juncus trifidus, which is found on south facing, dry slopes.
 Grey circles mark the sites of pin-point analyses.

-Data from the Raunkjær circle analyses are entered into a data file named "NERO\line\Raunkjær\data" with the columns: Peg no., Plot no., Year, Month, Day, Observer, Vegetation type, Species name and Raunkjær value.
+Data from the Raunkjær circle analyses are entered into a data file named

+"NERO_line_Raunkjær_data" with the columns: Peg no., Plot no., Year, Month, Day, Observer, Vegetation type, Species name and Raunkjær value.
 Uncertain species identifications are marked cfr. (confer).
 Fertile specimens are indicated by (F) added next to the Raunkjær value.

-Data from the pin-point analyses are entered into a data file named "NERO\line\pin-point\data" with the columns: Date (YYYY/MM/DD), Vegetation type, Plot (1-5), NS (1-10), WE (1-10), Layer (1-3), Species, Status (Live/Dead), Height (cm), Remarks.
+Data from the pin-point analyses are entered into a data file named "NERO_line_pin-point_data" with the columns: Date (YYYY/MM/DD), Vegetation type, Plot (1 - 5), NS (1 - 10), WE (1 - 10), Layer (1 - 3), Species, Status (Live/Dead), Height (cm), Remarks.
 See NERO line manual (Bay et al. 2008) for further explanation.